o2r-project/geoextent/docs/source/install.rst

 Installing geoextent
 ====================

-geoextent requires Python 3.x and above on Linux.
+geoextent requires Python 3.x and above.
+It was tested on only linux and should also work on windows.

 Installing with ``pip``
 -----------------------